On This Page

 Variable Speed Limits

 Digital speed limit signs have replaced some standard speed signs in Oregon.
-The digital signs will use road, weather, traffic and visibility sensors to reduce the legal speed limit when snow, ice, fog or an accident ahead requires drivers to slow down.
+The digital signs will use road, weather, traffic and visibility sensors to reduce the legal speed limit when snow, ice, fog or a crash ahead requires drivers to slow down.
 The digital displays may also show the reason for a reduced speed.

 The Basic Rule Law